 Currently, there are over 100 SAHs across Canada.
 SAHs differ in composition, type and organizational structure.
 In general, they have the following traits:

 • They can be religious, ethno-cultural or humanitarian organizations.

-• They have signed a sponsorship agreement with the Minister of Citizenship, Immigration and Multiculturalism (or delegate) to facilitate the sponsorship process.
+• They have signed a sponsorship agreement with the Minister of Immigration, Refugees and Citizenship (or delegate) to facilitate the sponsorship process.

 • They are responsible for managing sponsorships submitted under their agreement.

 • They have the prerogative to identify refugees whom they would like to sponsor.